 Following the death of the great George Coe in 2015, Archer's long-suffering valet Woodhouse has been absent from the series (although he was recast for a single season for Archer Vice).
-In a surprisingly touching sentiment, Dreamland is not only dedicated to Coe, but the death of Woodhouse is the driving plot point, occurring both in “reality,” and in Archer's fantasy, in which Woodhouse was previously he partner.
+In a surprisingly touching sentiment, Dreamland is not only dedicated to Coe, but the death of Woodhouse is the driving plot point, occurring both in “reality,” and in Archer's fantasy, in which Woodhouse was previously his partner.
 Which is a hell of a step-up, even if he was still a heroin junkie.

 The season-long arc revolves around Archer's quest to discover who is responsible for his partner's murder.
 It's the most coherent storyline we've yet had from a season of Archer, which was pretty all over the place even during the Vice story, but as Archer himself says, he does have a tendency to get sidetracked.
 Limiting the run to only eight episodes helps, of course; there just isn't room for too much meandering adventure.
 Archer's fantasy world is populated by fictionalised versions of various characters from the series, including all his former-ISIS chums.
 Some of the changes are fairly minor and predictable: Cheryl/Carol is now Charlotte Vander-Tunt, even richer than her “real” counterpart and just as unhinged; Lana is a lounge singer who you don't want to mess with, and Mallory is the owner of said lounge, the Dreamland club, and also a mob boss.
 Known simply as “Mother,” she slips into that role extremely comfortably.

 Other characters are changed in unexpected ways.
 Cyril, always a dick but pretty sympathetic in a pathetic sort of way, becomes an out-and-out villain as a crooked cop.
 Pam undergoes a sex change, albeit with the same face and voice, as his partner Detective Poovey.
 Her personality is much the same as usual, albeit less sex-crazed.
 Then there are characters who slip into the postwar environs just perfectly: Ray is a musician for an otherwise all-black band, and Krieger is Krieger, as always.
 A very welcome addition to the regular cast is Jeffrey Tambor as Trexler, Mother's opposite number once again as a rival crime lord.
 Oh, and Barry's back, although now he's called Drake and he's more insane than ever.
 (Other Barry's back as well.)
-Seriously, his storyline comes to the fire in the final two episodes and he is absolutely terrifying.
+Seriously, his storyline comes to the fore in the final two episodes and he is absolutely terrifying.